K2 / Spice Addiction: Side Effects, Detox, Withdrawal, and Treatment

 K2 or Spice is synthetic marijuana that consists of a plant material mixture that is sprayed with synthetic cannabinoids, similar to THC.
 The chemical makeup of synthetic cannabinoids is often very inconsistent and can cause severe side effects as a result.

-Although synthetic marijuana is often marketed as being a safe and legal alternative to illegal marijuana, the National Institute on Drug Abuse (NIDA) reports that their effects may be much more powerful, unpredictable, and even life-threatening in some cases.
+Although synthetic weed (or fake weed) is often marketed as being a safe and legal alternative to illegal marijuana, the National Institute on Drug Abuse (NIDA) reports that their effects may be much more powerful, unpredictable, and even life-threatening in some cases.

 To use K2 or Spice, most people smoke it in joints, pipes, or prepare it in an herbal tea.
 Some users may also mix it with marijuana or purchase a liquid form of it and smoke it with e-cigarettes.